-This, says University of Richmond Professor Erik Nielsen and co-author of Rap on Trial, is “an extension of a centuries-old dynamic” of punishing Black expression.
-Nielsen says it both plays into stereotypes about the inherent criminality of young Black men and assumes they cannot be fictional authors or observers in their music using figurative speech or wordplay, only recounting what they have done or want to do.
+This, says University of Richmond Professor Erik Nielson and co-author of Rap on Trial, is “an extension of a centuries-old dynamic” of punishing Black expression.
+Nielson says it both plays into stereotypes about the inherent criminality of young Black men and assumes they cannot be fictional authors or observers in their music using figurative speech or wordplay, only recounting what they have done or want to do.

 Platforms like YouTube are also cooperating with the authorities in taking down drill videos.
 The Met have compiled a database of over 1900 drill videos, and routinely request their removal of hundreds of those.
 Without these platforms to promote their music, build their audience, and attract the attention of labels, it becomes much more difficult for artists to build a career and livelihood, and to escape the poverty inflicted on Black communities.
 Often it is the amateur, unknown, or up-and-coming artists who are targeted because they lack the name recognition or means to defend themselves.

 When a video is taken down, the people who made it are not told why, let alone that it was at the request of the police.
 There is no appeal process, no accuser to answer or evidence presented.
 When I asked the Met what the policy was on what music was acceptable and what crossed the line, they replied that there was no policy.
 So, it would appear that these are taken down arbitrarily without any accountability or recourse.
 Ian McQuaid, who is head of Artists and Repertoire at Moves Recording, believes some of the artists have had their videos targeted because they have spoken out about police harassment.